-Year 4 IF OFFERED PHYS 4270 4.0 Y Astronomical Techniques ^{1,2,4} AND NINE additional PHYS credits at the 4000 level AND 6.0 non-science credits Total 15 or 19 credits Additional elective crec lits as required for an overall total of at least 120 CREDITS, chosen in consul tation with the Department of Physics and Astronomy.
-1 Offered in alternate years.
-2 PHVS A 170 3 0 and PHVS 4270.4.0 are offered in the same year, and must be taken together.
-PHVS 4070 2 PHYS 4170 3.0 and PHYS 4270 4.0 are offered in the same year, and must be taken together.
+- Additional elective credits as required for an overall total of at least 120 CREDITS, chosen in consultation with the Department of Physics and Astronomy. - 1 Offered in alternate years. - 2 PHYS 4170 3.0 and PHYS 4270 4.0 are offered in the same year, and must be taken together.
 PHYS 4070 3.0 would be taken in the year when PHYS 4170 3.0 and 4270 4.0 are not offered.
-All three courses must be taken to fulfil degree requirements.
-4 Students who miss PHYS 4270 4.0 due to an internship may substitute ESSE 4230 3.0 - Remote Sensing of the Atmosphere, with permission of the Department of Physics and Astronomy 5 Students who miss PHYS 4170 3.0 due to an internship must consult with the Department of Physics and Astronomy to identify appropriate substitution.
+All three courses must be taken to fulfil degree requirements. - 4 Students who miss PHYS 4270 4.0 due to an internship may substitute ESSE 4230 3.0 Remote Sensing of the Atmosphere, with permission of the Department of Physics and Astronomy - 5 Students who miss PHYS 4170 3.0 due to an internship must consult with the Department of Physics and Astronomy to identify appropriate substitution.